 d) They do not exhibit variable valency

 Transition elements exhibit variable valency.
-The high melting points of these metals are attributed to the involvement of greater number of electrons from (n-1)d in addition to the ns electrons in the inter atomic metallic bonding.
-They show variable valency due to presence of vacant d-orbitals.
+The high melting points of these metals are attributed to the involvement of a greater number of electrons from (n-1)d in addition to the ns electrons in the inter-atomic metallic bonding.
+They show variable valency due to the presence of vacant d-orbitals.

 Hence option d is the answer.